EITC

 New York City is one of only three cities to offer its own EITC as an additional level of support.
 Other cities that offer local EITC are San Francisco, California, and Montgomery County, Maryland.

 In 2021, Washington became the first state without a personal income tax to enact a state EITC.
-Once the credit takes effect in 2023, the Washington State Working Families Tax Credit (WFTC) will offer a flat credit to low-income households, ranging from $300 to $900.
+Once the credit takes effect in 2023, the Washington State Working Families Tax Credit (WFTC) will offer a flat credit to low-income households, up to $1,255 back if they meet certain eligibility requirements.

 The EITC is widely recognized as an effective tool for preventing low-income working families from slipping into poverty.
 The credit is very successful at reducing poverty, benefiting recipient parents and children, and promoting work rather than welfare.